-Each shareholder is entitled to attend shareholder meetings in person or be represented by written proxy and to exercise voting rights with due observance of the provisions in the Articles of Association.
+Each shareholder is entitled to attend shareholder meetings in person or to be represented by written proxy and to exercise voting rights with due observance of the provisions in the Articles of Association.
 Each outstanding share entitles the holder to one vote.

 The main powers of the General Meeting are: